The Little Review: History

 Margaret Anderson conceived The Little Review in 1914 during the Chicago Literary Renaissance, naming it in honor of the Chicago Little Theatre, a leader in championing new drama and prime mover in the nascent Little Theatre Movement.
 In The Little Review’s opening editorial, Anderson called for the creation of a new form of criticism for art, emphasizing, “... criticism as an art has not flourished in this country.
 We live too swiftly to have time to be appreciative; and criticism, after all, has only one synonym: appreciation”.
 This philosophy would shape the magazine throughout its fifteen-year run.
+1915-1917, Harriet Dean was a fund raiser.
 In the early years, The Little Review published a variety of literature, essays, and poetry.
 The magazine advocated themes like feminism and even anarchism for a short time.
 Emma Goldman was a key figure during The Little Review’s brief affiliation with anarchism: Goldman was a regular contributor and Anderson wrote editorials advocating anarchism and art.
 In 1916, Heap became the magazine's co-editor and stayed with the magazine until 1929.